Jwhiteh28/Network-file-shares-and-permissions/README.md

 <br />

-<h2>Step 12: Try to access the "Accounts" folder again in CLIENT-1</h2>
+<h2>Step 12: Try to access the "accounting" folder again in CLIENT-1</h2>
 <b>You might have to log out then on as the user to let the folder and Security Group update</b>
 <ul>
-  <li>Go to File Explorer and find the Accounts folder and open it</li>
+  <li>Go to File Explorer and find the accounting folder and open it</li>
   <img src="" width="600" alt="NFS"/>
   <li>You should now be able to see the contents in this folder and edit them</li>
   <img src="" width="600" alt="NFS"/>